This blog may contain affiliate links. Read our disclosure policy for more info.

 5. Carve greenstone

-Unleash your artistic and crafty side and carve some greenstone at Bonz N Stonz.
+Unleash your artistic and crafty side and carve some greenstone at Bonz N Stonz right in Hokitika.
 This specialty carving studio gives you the opportunity to learn directly from experts.
 You’ll practice the skills required in Maori carving to create your own unique pieces!